lightly-io/workshop-sustainable-productivity/research.md

 # Research

-The best primer on how the brain works is the first two parts of this WaitButWhy post: http://waitbutwhy.com/2017/04/neuralink.html
+The best primer on how the brain works is the first two parts of this ginormous WaitButWhy post: http://waitbutwhy.com/2017/04/neuralink.html

 ## Research on stress and productivity
 - "[The Global Benefits Attitudes survey](https://www.towerswatson.com/DownloadMedia.aspx?media=%7B581A704A-0635-43CA-8073-CB79D6FBCF52%7D) found that levels of workplace disengagement significantly increase when employees experience high levels of stress.
 The study of 22,347 employees across 12 countries including the UK and US, revealed that over half of those employees claiming to be experiencing high stress levels reported they were disengaged.
 By contrast, only one in ten employees claiming low stress levels reported they were disengaged and half of this group claimed to be highly engaged."